jairusjoer/jairusjoer.com/src/content/pages/imprint.md

 ---
 title: 'Imprint'
-description: 'Contact information and legal details about this website.'
+description: 'Contact information and legal details about this website'
 ---

 ## Information in accordance with section 5 TMG